Plan your first trip in TRIPS

 - Save the plan once it becomes worth keeping.

-Step 1: Sign in and confirm access
+Step 1: Sign in and confirm you can actually use trip features

 Read next: